fredriknystrom/ResumePortfolio/README.md

 ![MNIST IMG](md-images/mnist-prediction.png)

 ### Spotistats
-This project leverages the 'Most Streamed Spotify Songs 2023' dataset from Kaggle, which has been structured into MySQL database tables to facilitate querying through Django filters."
+This project leverages the 'Most Streamed Spotify Songs 2023' dataset from Kaggle, which has been structured into MySQL database tables to facilitate querying through Django filters.

 ![SPOTISTATS IMG](md-images/spotistats.png)